Re-Evaluating GermEval17 Using German Pre-Trained Language Models: Abstract

 \section{Abstract}

-The lack of a commonly used benchmark data set (collection) such as (Super-)GLUE \citep{wang2018glue, wang2019superglue} for the evaluation of non-English pre-trained language models is a severe shortcoming of current English-centric NLP-research.
+The lack of a commonly used benchmark data set (collection) such as (Super) GLUE \citep{wang2018glue, wang2019superglue} for the evaluation of non-English pre-trained language models is a severe shortcoming of current English-centric NLP-research.
 It concentrates a large part of the research on English, neglecting the uncertainty when transferring conclusions found for the English language to other languages.
-We evaluate the performance of the German and multilingual BERT-based models currently available via the huggingface \texttt{transformers} library on the four tasks of the GermEval17 workshop.
+We evaluate the performance of German and multilingual BERT models currently available via the huggingface \texttt{transformers} library on four subtasks of Aspect-based Sentiment Analysis (ABSA) from the GermEval17 workshop.
 We compare them to pre-BERT architectures \citep{wojatzki2017germeval,schmitt-etal-2018-joint,attia-etal-2018-multilingual} as well as to an ELMo-based architecture \citep{biesialska2020sentiment} and a BERT-based approach \citep{guhr2020training}.
-The observed improvements are put in relation to those for similar tasks and similar models (pre-BERT vs. BERT-based) for the English language in order to draw tentative conclusions about whether the observed improvements are transferable to German or potentially other related languages.
+The observed improvements are put in relation to those for a similar ABSA task \citep{semeval2014} and similar models (pre-BERT vs. BERT-based) for the English language and we check whether the reported improvements correspond to those we observe for German.